 The first time I landed in New York City, it was a shivering Monday in January 2002.
-I was a curious and wide-eyed 21-year-old from Nashville, Tenn., tagging along with my attorney father who was there to meet with Jessie Jackson – “Reverend,” as my dad called him – about a case they were collaborating on.
-My perception of the city – in all of its cosmopolitan and frenetic glory – was as green as it was glittering.
+I was a curious and wide-eyed 21-year-old from Nashville, Tenn., tagging along with my attorney father who was there to meet with Jessie Jackson – “Reverend,” as my dad called him.
+My perception of the city, in all of its cosmopolitan and frenetic glory, was as green as it was glittering.

 We took a train in from Long Island to Grand Central Station, and then a cab to Rockefeller Center for lunch.
-Upon finishing our sandwiches, we zipped ourselves into our coats and boarded the subway for the site of what – only months prior – had been the World Trade Center.
-I wanted to offer up my veneration to what had provoked so many episodes of sobbing in front of my television.
+Once we finished our sandwiches and zipped ourselves into our coats, we boarded the subway for the site of what – mere months prior – had been the World Trade Center.
+I felt a deep urging to offer up my veneration to what had provoked so many episodes of sobbing in front of my television.

 I could feel the residuum of unanswered questions hovering over those bulldozers as they combed through the wreckage.
 My father and I gazed out – both speechless – at the jagged stacks upon stacks of rubble – piles of cement, dust and steel, now home to a graveyard of stories.